Du Barry Was a Lady (film): Production

 Lucille Ball later hired Karl Freund to be the director of photography on her television series I Love Lucy.

 Songs

-Musical numbers featured Tommy Dorsey and His Orchestra (featuring Buddy Rich and Ziggy Elman), Dick Haymes, Jo Stafford, The Pied Pipers, Six Hits and a Miss, and the Music Maids.
+Musical numbers featured Tommy Dorsey and His Orchestra (with Buddy Rich and Ziggy Elman), Dick Haymes, Jo Stafford, The Pied Pipers, Six Hits and a Miss, and the Music Maids.
 Lucille Ball's singing voice was dubbed by Martha Mears in most of the picture, but her real voice is heard in "Friendship".

 Music and lyrics are by Cole Porter, except where noted.